wingkwong/leetcode-the-hard-way/solutions/0600-0699/0695-max-area-of-island-medium.md

 ### Complexity Analysis

-- Time Complexity: O(R*C), where RR is the number of rows in the given grid, and CC is the number of columns.
+- Time Complexity: O(R*C), where R is the number of rows in the given grid, and C is the number of columns.
 We visit every square once.

 - Space complexity: O(R*C), the space used by seen to keep track of visited squares, and the space used by stack.